Researchers find new security flaw in Intel chips

 "If used for malicious purposes, this class of vulnerability has the potential to improperly infer data values from multiple types of computing devices," Intel said on its website.

-"Intel has worked with operating system vendors, equipment manufacturers, and other ecosystem partners to develop platform firmware and software updates that can help protect systems from these methods," it said.
+"Intel has worked with operating system vendors, equipment manufacturers, and other ecosystem partners to develop platform firmware and software updates that can help protect systems from these methods," it added.

-"We are not aware of reports that any of these methods have been used in real-world exploits, but this further underscores the need for everyone to adhere to security best practices," Intel executive vice-president and general manager of product assurance and security said of "Foreshadow" in a post on Intel's website.
+"We are not aware of reports that any of these methods have been used in real-world exploits, but this further underscores the need for everyone to adhere to security best practices," Intel executive vice president and general manager of product assurance and security Leslie Culbertson said of "Foreshadow" in a post on Intel's website.

-"Once systems are updated, we expect the risk to consumer and enterprise users running non-virtualized operating systems will be low."
+"Once systems are updated, we expect the risk to consumer and enterprise users running non-virtualised operating systems will be low."
+AFP